Reservoir - North West

 Educational outcomes in Reservoir - North West fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 23.6%, significantly lower than the SA3 area average of 37.9%.
-Bachelor degrees are most common at 15.6%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.3%).
-Vocational credentials are held by 26.9% of residents aged 15 and above, with advanced diplomas at 9.2% and certificates at 17.7%.
+Bachelor degrees are the most prevalent at 15.6%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.3%).
+Vocational credentials are common, with 26.9% of residents aged 15+ holding them, including advanced diplomas (9.2%) and certificates (17.7%).
 Educational participation is high, with 26.1% of residents currently enrolled in formal education.

 This includes 8.0% in primary education, 6.6% in secondary education, and 5.7% pursuing tertiary education.